Anita Erskine: Career

 Between 2007 and early 2009, Anita was the Corporate Communications Director of Tigo (owned by Millicom), taking roles in Ghana and the Democratic Republic of Congo.

 She came back to Viasat 1 to "The One Show" in 2014.
 At the same time, she also hosted +233 Discovery which was developed by the Discovery Learning Alliance - now Impact Ed International.

 In 2015, she became the co host for Accra - based Starr FM's "Starr Drive" with Bola Ray and then with Giovanni Caleb.
-She resigned from the group in November 2017 to focus on building her advocacy and production company.
+She resigned from the group in November 2017 to focus on building her social impact initiatives and strategic communications firm.

-She founded her Communications Consultancy, Anita Erskine Media in June 2016 and built one subsidiary called Bosslady Productions.
-She runs the Anita Erskine Media.
+In June 2016, she founded her Communications Consultancy, Erskine Global Communications (formerly Anita Erskine Media).
+She built one subsidiary called Bosslady Productions.

+Since 2020, she has worked as a communications specialist to promote global awareness and policy change toward sustainable development through speaking engagements and event hosting.
+She has hosted high-level dialogues, international conferences, summits, award ceremonies, product launches, and diplomatic receptions.
+Her notable appearances include the Mjadala Afrika Leadership Debate 2024 at the African Union Headquarters, the African Continental Free Trade Area (AfCFTA) Business Forum in Kigali, the Qatar Africa Business Forum in Marrakech, the ECOWAS Bank for Investment and Development Business Forum in Lomé, and the Global Financing Facility at UNGA 79 in New York.
+She has also hosted the Afreximbank Group Annual Meetings and the AfriCaribbean Trade and Investment Forum in Nassau.